 Palliative and End-of-Life Care Certificate

-*Due to ongoing concerns regarding the COVID-19 pandemic, the decision regarding whether the End-of-Life Care certificate will be conducted remotely will be made in 2021.
+*Due to ongoing concerns regarding the COVID-19 pandemic, the End-of-Life Care certificate program will be conducted remotely in 2021-2022.

 Social workers encounter situations of life threatening illness, death, dying and bereavement in every setting in which they work.
 The Certificate in Palliative and End-of-Life Care provides an opportunity for social workers to deepen clinical and leadership skills in palliative care and participate in relational ways of learning in a community of colleagues with an outstanding faculty of leaders in the field.